 Things Goin' On

--This Month, Andrew is performing again in Axial Theatre's Twisted Valentine Festival.
+-In February, Andrew is performing again in Axial Theatre's Twisted Valentine Festival.
 The festival runs February 7th-9th and 13th-16th.
 This time around Andrew is acting alongside fellow Texas State University Alumni, Actor and Playwright, Mandy Murphy.
 The play "Luella and Josh", also written by Mandy Murphy, will be directed by David Adam Gill, curator of New Ambassador's Theatre Company, in which Mandy and Andrew are both company members.
 For more information about the festival visit the website at

 -In November, Andrew performed in The PlayGround Experiment's Face's of America Monologue Festival .
 The festival was performed on November 18th at the Kraine Theatre in New York.
 "Each monologue tells a unique and personal story; some will make you laugh while others will make you sob but together they represent the incredible diversity that is America".
 Andrew is published in the anthology as the first person to perform the monologue from Max Mondi's "House of Karen".
 For more info click here

 -In August, Andrew originated Harvey, a boy raised in a Jewish Communist commune in the early 1960s, in Albi Gorn's Goldensbridge.
 The show, directed by Robin Anne Joseph, premiered in the Broadway Bound Theatre Festival at The Lion Theatre on Theatre Row in Manhattan, on the 3rd, 4th, and 6th.
 A review of the show stated

 "Their son Harvey, played skillfully by a brooding and winsome Andrew Griffin, is less enamored of the community, feeling uneasy with being just a part of a thing when he feels led to lead his own life" - Michael Presley Bobbitt